pursuitofleisure/js-a-sketch/README.md

 # JS-A-Sketch

-A canvas line-drawing app based on Wes Bos's Etch-A-Sketch Introduction to JavaScript exercise.
-Additional features include:
+A canvas line-drawing app inspired from Wes Bos's Beginner JavaScript course.
+Features include:

 * Directional buttons for non-keyboard input
 * Canvas overflow - allowing the user to continue drawing once the edge of the canvas has been reached by continuing the line on the other side.